IUCN-UK/red-list-index/README.md

 To calculate Red List Index values over time for each comprehensive group using a CSV file, run the included `calculate_global_rli.py` script from your terminal.

-You must provide an input CSV file containing the following columns:
+You must provide an input CSV file containing the following columns ([example](https://github.com/IUCN-UK/red-list-index/blob/main/tests/fixtures/species_red_list_category_list.csv)):

 *id:* The species identifier.
 Must be an integer with no null values.